 I adapted this recipe from Dr. Joel Furman’s ‘Eat To Live Cookbook’ and use it regularly as a healthy snack for my family.
 They are similar in look to brownies but are chockful of goodness.
-I add a thin layer of dark chocolate on top for the kids and add some sprinkles, and call them rainbow bites to make it more enticing.
+I add a thin layer of dark chocolate on top for the kids and add some sprinkles, and call them 'Rainbow Bars' to make it more enticing.
 The best part is I get to sneak in beans for fiber and protein and walnuts and sunflower seeds for nutrients.
 Great idea for a healthier breakfast or mid-morning snack.

 1cup black beans (cooked)

 1 medium ripe banana